 Angie Jones is a Consulting Automation Engineer providing strategies for scrum teams at LexisNexis who came to this year’s Selenium Conf to recite some of Aesop’s fables and teach us how we can apply the lessons to test automation and continuous integration to increase productivity, accuracy, and trust between departments.

-These are just the few of the lessons we learned from Jones’ storytelling session.
+These are just a few of the lessons we learned from Jones’ storytelling session.

 The Boy Who Cried Wolf – In this familiar story, a shepherd boy is tasked with keeping watch over the sheep and alarming the village people if a wolf comes.
 However, the shepherd boy yells “Wolf!
 Wolf” just to laugh as the villagers all come running in panic to realize there is no wolf.
 The boy does this quite a few times, until one day a wolf actually comes.
 The shepherd boy yells “Wolf!
 Wolf!” but nobody believes him, and the wolf eats all the sheep.